LinoIten/mount-bookmark/README.md

 # Mount Bookmark :mount_fuji:

 Mount Bookmark is a self-hosted, highly customizable bookmark board that allows you to view any YouTube stream/video in the background.
-I made it first as a simple project for myself, however after seeing that I wasn't the only one interested in such a tool I decided to make it into my first open-source project.
+I made it first as a simple project for myself, however after seeing that I wasn't the only one interested in such a tool I, decided to make it into my first open-source project.

 # Installation :volcano: